DissCent/XInstaReap/README.txt

 Credits
 :::::::

--Grim Günter ("Grim") - original version of InstaReap - big thanks to you!
+-Daniel ("Grim") - original version of InstaReap - big thanks to you!
--Philipp Lorenz ("VEX-D.Cent") - changes for XInstaReap -"VEX-Tom" - testing
+-Philipp Lorenz ("VEX-D.Cent") - changes for XInstaReap -VEX clan - thank you for testing :)

 Contact